weglot/translate-bundle/README.md

 ### Caching

-We implemented usage of `cache.app` service for both Symfony 4 and Symfony 3 (`symfony/cache` bundle was released with Symfony 3, so no compatibility for Symfony 2).
+We implemented usage of `weglot.translations` service for both Symfony 4 and Symfony 3 (`symfony/cache` bundle was released with Symfony 3, so no compatibility for Symfony 2).

 If you wanna use cache, just add `cache: true` to this bundle configuration.
-It will use whatever `cache.app` is using.
+It will use whatever `weglot.translations` is using.

 ### Optional - Hreflang links